Patrowl/PatrowlEngineReverse/ENGINE_DEV.md

      Add the type definition for the metadata in `metadata.py` to ensure proper data validation and typing.

 ## 🛠️ Development

+First, you need to open `engine.py`.
+This is the entry of your engine

 Begin developing your engine by defining two methods in your `TemplateEngine` class (which you can rename to your engine's name):